bernedom/bernedom.github.io/_posts/2019-01-08-a-good-product-vision.md

  * Does it highlight the non-obvious?
  * Is it about the problem and the user of the product?
  * Can it evolve without falling apart?
- * Are you commited to work towards it?
+ * Are you committed to work towards it?
 Can you work towards it on a day-to-day basis?

-If you can answer the questions with a definitive "yes" good!
+Can you answer the questions with a definitive "yes"? good!
 See where it leads to.
-If not, get your vision through another iteration add what's missing and take away what's obvious or superflous.
+If not, don't worry.
+Get your vision through another iteration add what's missing and take away what's obvious or superfluous.

  ---
 [^1]:Actually this is true for any product in development, not just software.